polterguy/polterguy/README.md

 ## SQL Studio

 With **[SQL Studio](https://aista.com/sql-studio)** you can write and execute SQL from anywhere, using any device you might have available.
+SQL Studio also allows you to save and load frequently used SQL snippets, simplifying your job significantly.

 <br />